0eufc0smique/0eufc0smique/README.md

 ## Hi !

-I'm a computer science student with a project in mental health, and heavy programming skills are required ... good because i really felt in love with programming ;) ...
+I'm a computer science student with a project in mental health, and heavy programming skills are required ... good because i really felt in love with it :)) ...
 A (very) strong attraction that started at the beginning of March 2022 :))

 ### Why ?
 When doing the [Holberton School](https://www.holbertonschool.com/)'s entrance tests we had to build a website (first time) which was a truly exciting experience.
 It felt like the first "real" touch with programming ... and tons of ideas grew from there.
 You can see it [here](https://jerepe.github.io/my_first_website/).